WeskerYuan/flydan/README.md

 2. Open another terminal, execute the `gcs-sitl.py` by `python gcs-sitl.py -a MPC`.
 3. Open the third terminal, execute QGroundControl and connect the localhost TCP ports `5762/6762/7762/8762/9762`.

-The SITL simulation in this project uses ZeroMQ to establish a publisher-subscriber model and simulates the XBee network.
+The SITL simulation in this project uses [ZeroMQ](zeromq.org/) to establish a publisher-subscriber model and simulates the XBee network.
 Alternatively, one can plug in real XBee modules and specify the USB ports.
+---
 ### Compile the ArduPilot firmware and prepare the EEPROM
-For sitl simulation with multiple drones, the firmware should be compiled with different TCP ports.
+For SITL simulation with multiple drones, the firmware should be compiled with different TCP ports.
 Also, the parameters of the ArduPilot firmware should be edited to pass the pre-flight checks.

 #### Building the firmware
 1. Install git and clone the repository.